Call for applications

 Project grants are intended for professional artists or working groups formed by them.
 Private persons carrying on trade (private traders) may also apply.

-Project grants are intended for individual projects in different fields of the arts to be realised in 2019-2020.
-Projects must begin, however, in the year that the grant is awarded.
+Project grants are intended for individual projects made by professional artists to be realised in 2020-2021.
+Projects must begin in the year that the grant is awarded.

 Project grants may be used to cover, for example: